TessaHayden/pig-dice/README.md

 Describe currentPlayer();

-Test: "It should determine which player is rolling."
+Test: "It should determine if a player is rolling."
 Code:
 if (player === "yes"){}
 Expected Output: yes

+Test: "It should test to see if there is more than one player."
+Code:
+const numPlayersArr = [];
+let player1 {true};
+let player2 {false};

+Test: "It should determine which player is rolling if there is more than one player."
+Code:
+player1 {true};
+player2 {false}

+Expected Output: player1